end-of-term/eot2024/seed-lists/README.md

 * mil_1-20250210.xlsx.
 3300 .mil seeds, includes a few agencies and DEI docs.
 * mil_2-20250210.xlsx.
 150 seeds.
 * OGE-20250210.xlsx.
 1278 seeds from the Office of Gov Ethics.
 Primarily PDFs.
+* NCES-20250212.xlsx.
+1700 seeds (HTML and PDF) From National Center for Ed.
+Statistics.
+A lot of the material is new in 2024.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: